Markovian properties of continuous group actions: algebraic actions, entropy and the homoclinic group: Introduction

 In~\Cref{section:applications} we put together the results from the previous sections and present applications to algebraic actions, minimal actions and subshifts which are the support of some Markovian measure.
 In particular we prove Theorem~\ref{T-main} and show that a minimal expansive action of an amenable group which satisfies the strong TMP always has zero topological entropy~(\Cref{cor_minimalhasentropy0}).
 We also provide an example which shows that an analogue of~\Cref{T-main} does not hold in the free group for naive entropy, even for subshifts of finite type.

 {\bf Acknowledgments.} The authors wish to thank Tom Meyerovitch for interesting discussions and Ville Salo for sharing a beautiful proof that minimal subshifts on finitely generated groups cannot admit interchangeable patterns, on which our proof of~\Cref{P-minimal uniform TMP no asym} is based, and Tim Austin for pointing out the reference \cite{LyonsNazarov2011} to us.
+They are also grateful to the referee for helpful comments.
 Sebasti\'an Barbieri wishes to acknowledge that a considerable portion of this work was done while he was affiliated to the University of British Columbia.
-Sebasti\'an Barbieri was partially supported by the ANR project CoCoGro (ANR-16-CE40-0005) and the ANR project CODYS (ANR-18-CE40-0007).
+Sebasti\'an Barbieri was partially supported by the ANR project CoCoGro (ANR-16-CE40-0005), the ANR project CODYS (ANR-18-CE40-0007) and FONDECYT grant 11200037.
 Felipe Garc\'ia-Ramos was partially supported by CONACyT (287764).
 Hanfeng Li was partially supported by NSF grants DMS-1600717 and DMS-1900746.